pixsil/pix-elements/README.md

 Here is "buttons" the field name.
 This can be used for the cells and the header of the table

+### Pix modal

+For the modal, you need to add the <PixModalInjector> somewhere in your code — for example, all the way at the bottom of your application template.
+This injector is used for all the modals.
+The placement does not matter.

+Somewhere in the code where you want to trigger a modal component, you can use the <PixModalTrigger>.
+Inside it, you can add a link or a button.
+You need to add the parameter component="The imported component".

+The imported component will be sent to the modal injector and rendered there.
+You can pass attributes to the <PixModalTrigger>, and they will be sent to your modal component — just define them as props.
+It is even possible to use v-model.

+#### Requirements
+The modal uses an eventBus that is provided via injection.
+Make sure you have this installed.

 ### Helpers

 You can use them like this: